Laudato Youth Initiative: Rebranding African Wisdom for Climate Action

 Augustine Bahemuka – Research Editor, Laudato Youth Initiative

-Sarah Kirikumwino – President, Laudato Si Club
+Sarah Kirikumwino – Laudato Si Clubs President

-• Shrine of the Uganda Martyrs
+Shrine of the Uganda Martyrs – Honoring faith, sacrifice, and spiritual heritage

-• The Source of the Nile
+The Source of the Nile – Recognizing Uganda’s role in Africa’s natural ecosystems

 • Community clean-ups

-• January 8: Pilgrimage to Lake Saaka (Experiencing sacred spiritual silence and ecological reflection)
+• January 8: Pilgrimage to Lake Saaka

-• January 12: Pilgrimage to St. Adolf Holy Cross Parish (Visiting the Reconciliation Gardens)
+• January 12: Pilgrimage to St. Adolf Holy Cross Parish

-• February 17: Youth Mentor Pilgrimage to Assisi (Reflecting on the inspiration of St. Francis of Assisi, Patron of Ecology)
+• February 17: Youth Mentor Pilgrimage to Assisi

-• February 17: Spiritual Pilgrimage to Blessed Carlo Maria Major Shrine (For youth in media and communications)
+• February 17: Spiritual Pilgrimage to Blessed Carlo Maria Major Shrine

+We welcome partnerships to amplify our impact.
+If you are passionate about environmental stewardship and youth-led climate climate change mitigation, reach out to us at laudatoyouthinitiative@gmail.com.
 Together, let’s honor our African heritage, embrace the wisdom of our elders, and build a sustainable future grounded in faith and cultural resilience.

 Details